This guide shows you how to search logs and view log entries with the Logs Viewer.

 Searching with the Logs Viewer

-Differences between basic and advanced filters
+Differences between basic and advanced queries

 The next few sections highlight key differences in the syntax between these two interfaces.